realloon/cwf-kit/src/contents/introduce.md

 ## For Mod Authors

 This mod was designed from the ground up to be a Framework.
 It is performant, highly compatible, and extremely extensible.
 You can easily make your weapons compatible with the customization features.
-For details, please see our: [Modding Guide](https://cwf-kit.pages.dev/guide).
+For details, please see the: [Modding Guide](https://cwf-kit.pages.dev/guide).

 I hope that my painstaking efforts will empower others.